Horizon-Care/Perplexica/docs/API/SEARCH.md

 - **`query`** (string, required): The search query or question.

 - **`systemInstructions`** (string, optional): Custom instructions provided by the user to guide the AI's response.
 These instructions are treated as user preferences and have lower priority than the system's core instructions.
 For example, you can specify a particular writing style, format, or focus area.
+These instructions are injected into the response prompt via the `{systemInstructions}` template variable.

+- **`responsePrompt`** (string, optional): Custom prompt that overrides the default response/answering prompt.
+Controls how the final answer is formatted and generated after context is retrieved.
+When provided, this completely replaces the default focus mode prompt template.
+You can use template variables: `{context}`, `{systemInstructions}`, `{query}`, and `{date}`.
+If not provided, the default prompt for the selected focus mode is used.

+- **`retrieverPrompt`** (string, optional): Custom prompt that overrides the default query retriever prompt.
+Controls how the user's query is parsed, rephrased, and what searches are performed.
+When provided, this completely replaces the default retriever prompt.
+The retriever prompt should return responses in XML format: questions in `<question>...</question>` tags, and URLs in `<links>...</links>` tags (one per line).
+You can use template variables: `{chat_history}` and `{query}`.
+If not provided, the default retriever prompt is used.

+- **`restrictToSites`** (array of strings, optional): Restricts web searches to specific domains.
+When provided, the search will only query results from the specified domains.
+For example, `["example.com", "docs.example.com"]` will only search within those domains.
+This only applies to focus modes that support web search.

 - **`history`** (array, optional): An array of message pairs representing the conversation history.
 Each pair consists of a role (either 'human' or 'assistant') and the message content.
 This allows the system to use the context of the conversation to refine results.
 Example: